 Cora Pearl served herself up nude at Parisian dinner parties in the mid-1800s.
 Her society-shocking behavior as a sought-after courtesan became symbolic of the decadence of the French Second Empire.
 But the belle of the demimonde actually descended from humble English origins.

 In this tale, Emma came out of the workshop expecting to find a female companion.
 Instead, she met a man who offered to buy her cakes.
-The man took her to a gin palace, got her drunk, and seduced her, leaving her a 5 pound note on a bedside table which she discovered in the morning.
+The man took her to a gin palace, filled her with drink, and seduced her, leaving her a 5 pound note on a bedside table which she discovered in the morning.
 While it sounds improbable, it wasn’t impossible in 19th century London.
-It’s also possible that Emma’s mother’s boyfriend had molested the child.
+It’s also possible that Emma’s mother’s boyfriend had behaved in a very inappropriate manner with the child.

 Regardless, it was a turning point for Emma.
 She felt she couldn’t return to her grandmother’s house.
 Instead, she took a room in Covent Garden and began entertaining gentleman callers, one of whom, Robert Bignell, was the proprietor of a notorious brothel called Argyll Rooms.
 She moved into Argyll, and traveled with Bignell several times to Paris.
 She fell in love with the City of Light, decided to stay there, and changed her name to Cora Pearl.

 Second Empire Paris in the mid 19th century was the center of the cultural world, a cauldron of emerging poets, artists, musicians, and assorted bon vivants.